 Les Vins Des Chefs de France

 Check out Les Vins Des Chefs de France that serves adult beverages.
-Here, you’ll find the popular Grand Marnier Orange.
+At this kiosk, you’ll find the popular Grand Marnier Orange Slush.

 La Crêperie de Paris

 La Crêperie de Paris is a new restaurant, opening October 1, 2021.
 It will offer both table and quick service options.
 La Crêperie de Paris’ menu will feature sweet crepes, savory buckwheat galettes, and French Hard Cider.
 This is located in the France Pavilion expansion.
 In addition, look for Crepes A Emporter to enjoy crepes in a table service restaurant.

 After feasting on French cuisine, let’s check out Attractions at EPCOT’S France Pavilion.